Documentation

 • The server binds to and calls the requested method with the arguments deserialized from JSON.

-Synchronous RPC calls block the browser until the server's reply is available.
+Synchronous RPC calls block the browser (the UI thread) until the server reply is available.
 Their use is not recommended.
-For the user they look just like ordinary client-side function calls.
+For the user they work just like ordinary client-side function calls, except they call the server.

 Example: